-- Some Low-income Distributed Generation projects submitted as batches into the ILSFA Program will involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the full development and final publication of these guidelines. - 2.
-For such systems, the Illinois Commerce Commission's Order in Docket No. 17-0838 requires the following for consumer protection: - A signed contract amendment, that brings the contract into full compliance with the ILSFA Distributed Generation minimum contract requirements fromissued by the Agency and Program Administrator pursuant to the Plan; - b.
-The ILSFA Standard Disclosure Form, signed by the customer postcontract execution; and - c.
-Proof that the ILSFA Informational Brochure was provided to the customer. - 3.
-The above-mentioned materials must be provided by the Approved Vendor at the time the project applies to the ILSFA Program. - 4.
-Approved Vendors and their agents and representatives shall ensure that if any prior statements or representations are inconsistent with these Guidelines, that they clearly update and correct those statements and representations with the Participant. - 4.5.
-Attached at the end of this document is an attestation form that Approved Vendors must complete at the Part I application stage for any Low-Income Distributed generation project, related to compliance with these Consumer Protection Guidelines, provision of a Standard Disclosure Form and
+- 1. Some Low-income Community Solar projects submitted into the ILSFA Program may involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the full development and final publication of these guidelines. - 2.
+Approved Vendors and their agents and representatives shall ensure that if any prior statements or representations are inconsistent with these Guidelines, that they clearly update and correct those statements and representations with any entity that subsequently becomes a subscriber to their community solar project. - 3.
+For such systems the Illinois Commerce Commission's Order in Docket No. 17-0838 requires the following for consumer protection: - a.
+A signed subscription contract amendment, that brings the contract into full compliance with the minimum contract requirements from the Plan;

-ILSFA Informational Brochure, and compliance with ILSFA Distributed Generation Contract Requirements.
-For projects that were energized on or after June 1, 2017 and before the issuance of these final consumer protection guidelines, the attestation form is meant to allow for the possibility that the home or building owner is not responsive to good-faith attempts to contact him/her for this purpose or refuses to sign an amended contract or disclosure form.
-If the Approved Vendor claims that the customer could not be reached and/or refused to sign a revised contract or ILSFA Standard Disclosure Form, then the Program Administrator may attempt to contact that customer or system host to confirm this claim.

-5.6.
-The IPA and its Program Administrator retain the ability to exclude projects that, in their determination, represent deceptive marketing or bad faith business practices through complaints or other information brought to their attention (whether or not customers have signed contract amendments or disclosure forms), and will "monitor, to the extent possible, potential Approved Vendors' conduct to ensure good-faith attempts of compliance with the spirit of pending consumer protection requirements."
+- b.
+The ILSFA Community Solar Standard Disclosure Form, signed by the customer after subscription contract execution; and - c.
+Proof that the ILSFA Community Solar Informational Brochure was provided to the customer. - 4.
+The above-mentioned materials must be provided by the Approved Vendor at the time the project applies to the ILSFA Program. - 5.
+Attached at the end of this document is an attestation form that Approved Vendors must complete at the Part II application stage for any Low-Income Community Solar project, related to compliance with these Consumer Protection Guidelines, provision of a Standard Disclosure Form and ILSFA Community Solar Informational Brochure, and compliance with ILSFA Lowincome Community Solar Contract Requirements.
+For projects that were energized or executed subscription contracts with subscribers on or after June 1, 2017 and before the issuance of these final Low-Income Community Solar Consumer Protection Guidelines on May 10,2019, the attestation form is meant to allow for the possibility that the subscriber is not responsive to good-faith attempts to contact him/her for this purpose or refuses to sign an amended contract or disclosure form.
+If the Approved Vendor claims that the customer could not be reached and/or refused to sign a revised contract or ILSFA Standard Disclosure Form, then the Program Administrator may attempt to contact that customer or system host to confirm this claim. - 6.
+The IPA and its Program Administrator retain the ability to exclude projects that, in their determination, represent deceptive marketing or bad faith business practices through complaints or other information brought to their attention (whether or not subscribers have signed contract amendments or disclosure forms), and will "monitor, to the extent possible, potential Approved Vendors' conduct to ensure good-faith attempts of compliance with the spirit of pending consumer protection requirements."
 (See ICC Order of April 3, 2018 at 107).

-Site Assessments and Inspections

-- Approved Vendors and their agents or subcontractors must ensure properties assessed for Low-income Distributed Generation or Non-profit/Public Facility rooftop installations are suitable for solar installation. - 2.
-An installer's representative shall follow all technical system requirements as outlined in the Approved Vendor manual. - 3.
-An installer's representative shall evaluate the site's azimuth, orientation, and shading before designing a system.
-The system must be designed before the customer signs a contract. - 4.
-An installer's representative shall assess the property according to the Site Suitability Guidelines and attest that all roofing, structural, electrical, and health and safety requirements are met, or a mitigation plan is in place that ensures they will be met prior to installation. - 5.
-The Site Suitability Report will be signed by the installer's representative and a copy delivered to the property owner or manager and the Program Administrator with project submission. - Approved Vendors and their installer representatives will ensure that photo documentation is provided according to established protocols, including for Part I and Part II project application stages.

-- 7. Approved Vendors and their installer representatives will ensure that all property owners and managers are aware of onsite inspection requirements and that access is granted for these facility inspections as requested. - Approved Vendors and their installer representatives will comply with prescribed inspection schedules to be conducted by the Program Administrator, including 100% of the first five Approved Vendor installations, 30% of the next 10 Approved Vendor installations, and 20% of the remaining Approved Vendor installations selected randomly. - 9.
-Inspections will follow best practices as prescribed in the Inspections section of the Approved Vendor manual, and this schedule of inspections can change based on quality of workmanship and program needs.

-DRAFT